nbd-wtf/opentimestamps/README.md

     fmt.Println(hex.EncodeToString(seq[2].Argument)) // "c40fe258f9b828a0b5a7"

-    // all these instructions can be executed in order, starting from the initial hash result := seq.Compute(hash) // this is the value we send to the calendar server in order to get the upgraded sequence on .Upgrade() finalResult := upgradedSeq.Compute(hash) // this should be the merkle root of a bitcoin block if this sequence is upgraded
+    // all these instructions can be executed in order, starting from the initial hash result := seq.Compute(hash) // this is the value we send to the calendar server in order to get the upgraded sequence finalResult := upgradedSeq.Compute(hash) // this should be the merkle root of a bitcoin block if this sequence is upgraded

     // each sequence always ends in an "attestation"